eliotwrobson/CyNetDiff/README.md

 ## Development

 Package development is being done with Poetry.
+After cloning the repo, you will first need to add `"cython"` to the build dependencies.
+Make sure not to commit this change, as it just enables regeneration of the C++ files from Cython code.

-After cloning the repo, run the following command to build the project:
+Then, the following command to build the project:
 ```
 poetry install
 ```

-Then to run tests on the newly compiled code, run:
+To run tests on the newly compiled code:
 ```
 poetry run pytest
 ```